boshjerns/boshjerns/README.md

-# Hey there! 👋 I'm Bosh
+# Hey there! 👋 I'm Josh

 **Solo full-stack creator turning ideas into working applications and products, fast.**